libretro/vice3.0-libretro/fork-readme.md

   * No buggy side-effects of the Display Border Off option

 * Manual Vertical Cropping Option for C64 and C128 cores - make the output perfectly fit any game
-  * Supports overcropping beyond the border to work with widest-possible range of games/titles
+  * With support for Top and Bottom over-cropping beyond the border to work with widest-possible range of games/titles

 * Hot Key to toggle (ON/OFF) the currently set cropping for both Horizontal and Vertical at the same time (all above cores)